Poker Game Theory – 4 Ways Poker Game Theory Can Improve Your Play

 Poker Game Theory suggests that opponents understanding of the gap concept can be exploited.
 This happens when you strongly re-raise a player who has raised a pot ahead of you when stacks are getting shallow.
 If your opponent understands the gap concept he may be open-raising with a wide range of hands.
 The second ‘gap’ – that between the hands he will open with and those he will call a re-raise with – may be very wide.
 If your opponent raises with 20% of hands but will only call with 5% he will fold to your re-raise 75% of the time.

 Using mathematics to exploit this concept will gain chips in many tournament situations.
 This is particularly true when stack sizes are balanced in such a way as to commit your opponent to the pot.
-The danger of using such a strategy is that yet another opponent picks up a monster hand behind you – so best used from late position!
+The danger of using such a strategy is that yet another opponent picks up a monster hand behind you – so this is best used from late position!

 Poker Game Theory Application #4 – S.A.G.E.
 Poker System / Nash Equilibrium